Kev-Castro/horiseon_challenge/README.md

 - After getting a copy of start code to work on my repo that is connected to my GitHub, I can make my changes and fixes.

-- Once I have made my fixes and changes, I can push my changes to GitHub to populate online so it can be submitted for changes.
+- Once I have made my fixes and changes, I can push my changes to GitHub to populate online so it can be submitted for grading.

 ## Usage